barryclark/jekyll-now/_posts/2016-11-2-cost_of_machine_learning.md

 Can we do better?
 Sure!

 The default training parameters were selected assuming 4Gb of GPU memory.
-By changing `batch_size` training parameter, we change the amount of memory that training requires.
+By changing `batch_size` training parameter, we change the amount of memory required to perform that training.
 Increasing batch size proportionally decreases the number of batches in the epoch, while processing time per batch should stay roughly unchanged.

-Ideally, we will choose the batch size to utilize the 100% of GPU memory.
+Ideally, we choose a batch size that will use 100% of GPU memory.

 Here is an extension to the table above: